dannyvankooten/www.dannyvankooten.com/src/content/blog/2019-03-18-stepping-down-fathom-maintainer.md

 ![Fathom screenshot](/media/2019/fathom-screenshot.png)

 The open-source community around Fathom is very much alive and kicking.
-The GitHub repository for Fathom currently boosts over 5.000 GitHub stars and Fathom has been a [trending Go project](https://github.com/trending/go) for pretty much every week over the last year!
+The GitHub repository for Fathom currently boasts over 5.000 GitHub stars and Fathom has been a [trending Go project](https://github.com/trending/go) for pretty much every week over the last year!

 And the Docker image has been pulled over a million times, even though Fathom is already a single static binary that is super easy to deploy to your infrastructure of choice.
 There's even a [one-click installer if you're on DigitalOcean](https://www.youtube.com/watch?v=KE0NKODYEAM).